Spotlight - equipment views and reviews from the AK team

 26, Jan, 2017

-Essentially, technical fabrics work best when they are clean.
-Dirt and contaminants (which could be mud, sweat, body oils, insect repellent, food or even detergent residue) reduce the ability of a fabric to repel water or transport moisture.
-Regular detergents often have additives including surfactants that attract water (to help loosen dirt), which work in exact opposition to DWR if not rinsed thoroughly.
+Technical fabrics work best when they are clean.
+Dirt and contaminants (this could be mud, sweat, body oils, insect repellent, food or even detergent residue) reduce the fabric's ability to repel water or transport moisture.
+You can't just use regular detergents though, as they often contain additives that attract water, such as surfectants.
+These additives help to loosen dirt, but work against DWR if not rinsed thoroughly.

 Why do we have to apply heat after treatment?

 The factory applied DWR used on current Alpkit products uses C6 technology which is reactivated by heat.
 Some manufacturers state that their reproofer doesn't need heat curing to be effective; but it doesn't do any harm to the reproofer to heat treat it as well.
 Plus it will help to revive any remaining C6 DWR on your garment.

 To heat treat your garment, you can use a tumble drier on low setting or cool iron it.

 Tumble drying is the best option for insulated and down jackets as it will help dry out the insulation at the same time, but bear in mind the mechanical action of a tumble dryer will cause wear and tear to the whole garment each time you do it.
 For waterproof shells, a cool iron allows you to be more precise with your heat application and limits the mechanical wear and tear.
 If you are concerned about the fabric you can always place a tea towel between the face of your garment and the iron.